TownLake/blog-samrhea-legacy/content/posts/2023/2023-11-04-doctor-gpt/index.md

 I'm lucky - I'm pretty healthy.
 I am in my mid-thirties, I don't smoke, and I am able to maintain a healthy weight.
 I eat a relatively strict and balanced diet.
 I walk my dogs all over Portugal most days.
 I work out six days a week.
 A few Sundays ago I rolled out of bed and ran the Lisbon Half Marathon in less than two hours after preparing for just a couple weeks.

 The foundation of this is a combination of chance and privilege.
 I was born without any serious health complications.
 I grew up in an environment where clean air, food, and water were abundant.
 I was rarely in physical danger.
 I combine those advantages with a commitment to diet and exercise.
-For now, I am fortunate.
+I also have good health insurance.
+I am fortunate.

 _Of course this is part of what terrifies me about being alive.
 Someone can have that healthcare history and a blood clot could find them one morning.
 Or a neurological disease.
 Or they just fall backwards funny.
 Being a human is terrifying in its unpredictability.
 That's a discussion for another time._